nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User enters a command to delete all contacts with specific tags.
 2. Cher will remove all contacts containing specified tags.
-3. Cher will show the contacts that have been removed.
+3. Cher will show the contacts that have been removed.<br>
+   Use case ends.

 **Extensions**
 * 1a.
 Cher detects error in user input.